 How do I get my tailgate tickets?

-- Pick up your tailgate tickets during Family Weekend Check-In which is in Norris University Center on Friday of Family Weekend from 9:00am-6:00pm.
-If you or your student are unable to pick up tickets on Friday, you may pick them up on Saturday at the tailgate.
+- Pick up your tailgate tickets during Family Weekend Check-In.
+If you or your student are unable to pick up tickets during check in, you may pick them up at the tailgate.

 Is the football game or the tailgate indoors?

 - The football game is outdoors and the tailgate is under an outdoor tent.